duncanmcclean/simple-commerce/docs/installation.md

 **2.** Run `php please sc:install` - it'll publish the Simple Commerce default blueprints, configuration file and will setup collections and taxonomies.

 **3.** That's it installed.
 Really simple.

-## Quick Start

-If you'd prefer to get started with some boilerplate views and Simple Commerce already installed, you should checkout our the [Simple Commerce Starter Kit](https://github.com/doublethreedigital/sc-starter-kit).